 Free Crypto Portfolio Tracker Templates for Google Sheets

 You can create a few different types of sheets on Google Sheets to keep track of crypto-related information, depending on your needs.
+If your overall portfolio extends beyond cryptocurrency, such as holding individual stocks like RDDT or NBIS, you can seamlessly integrate those assets by checking out our investment tracking spreadsheets.

 This first template is a pretty basic one.
 It allows you to track all your crypto holdings by manually entering the quantity you’re holding and then importing the current price of the currency from another source.
 You can use it to keep track of your holdings as well as their prices and the total value of your holdings.
-The prices update every 15 minutes.
+The prices update approximately every 15โ€“20 minutes.

 Breaking it Down

 The first crypto portfolio tracker is the best compared to other methods.
-It uses the ImportHtml formula to get price updates.
+It uses the IMPORTHTML formula to get price updates.

 Although you get a pre-written source code, using Google Apps Script is not for everyone.
 This is because Google Apps Script makes customization a lot more complicated than regular Google Sheets customization since it requires some level of programming.
-Besides, ImportHtml does the job just the same, and if you only intend to get price updates, it is definitely the way to go.
+Besides, IMPORTHTML does the job just the same, and if you only intend to get price updates, it is definitely the way to go.

 Google Sheets Crypto Portfolio Tracker: Step-by-Step Guide